shippify/Widget/README.md

 Using Shippify's own CDN is the fastest and easiest way to insert the widget functionality directly to your webpage.

-To test it just copy this snippet into an `html` file.
-Or you can find a sample HTML in the directory `/sample/index..html.temp` of this repo that you can copy and rename it to `index.html` to open it in the browser of your preference.
+To test it, just copy this snippet into an `html` file or use the sample `html` file at `/sample/index.html.temp` of this repo.
+Copy and rename it as `index.html` to open it in the browser of your choice.

 ```html
 <html>